PX4/PX4-Devguide/en/airframes/adding_a_new_frame.md

 Where each number from left to right means:

   * M: Indicates two scalers for two inputs
   * O: Indicates the output scaling (*1 in negative, *1 in positive), offset (zero here), and output range (-1..+1 here).
-If you want to invert your PWM signal, the signs for both output scalings and both output range numbers have to be changed. (```O:      -10000  -10000      0 10000  -10000```)
+If you want to invert your PWM signal, the signs of the output scalings has to be changed. (```O:      -10000  -10000      0 -10000  10000```)
   * S: Indicates the first input scaler: It takes input from control group #0 (attitude controls) and the first input (roll).
 It scales the input * 0.6 and reverts the sign (-0.6 becomes -6000 in scaled units).
 It applies no offset (0) and outputs to the full range (-1..+1)
   * S: Indicates the second input scaler: It takes input from control group #0 (attitude controls) and the second input (pitch).
 It scales the input * 0.65 and reverts the sign (-0.65 becomes -6500 in scaled units).
 It applies no offset (0) and outputs to the full range (-1..+1)

-Both scalers are added, which for a flying wing means the control surface takes maximum 60% deflection from roll and 65% deflection from pitch.
+Behind the scenes, both scalers are added, which for a flying wing means the control surface takes maximum 60% deflection from roll and 65% deflection from pitch, i.e., SERVO = (0.60 * roll) + (0.65 * pitch).
 As it is over-committed with 125% total deflection for maximum pitch and roll, it means the first channel (roll here) has priority over the second channel / scaler (pitch).

 The complete mixer looks like this: